 This is the paradox of freedom that compelled our founding fathers to create representative government.
 America has seen what happens when monopolies inhibit new businesses and what a stock market will do without regulations to keep it fair.

 We’ve seen what can happen to workers, minorities, and to our resources, without the aggregate force of the people to keep special interests in check.

 The America of Rudy, Rand, Newt, Mitt and Donald doesn’t exist as a perfect realization of their fantasy.
 There’s nothing wrong with finding inspiration in the highlights of our journey, but when we form policy based on returning to values based on a semi-fictional history…well, there are going to be problems when dealing with issues that are 100% real.

 Furthermore, if it is a return to greatness that we seek, what are we referring to?
-When our economy was robust, the middle class was growing, and the American Dream florished in the 50’s and 60s, tax rates on the highest earners were twice as high.
-The CEOs of our biggest corporations didn’t make 300 times that of their average employee (as they do today), they made 10 times more.
+When our economy was robust, the middle class was growing, and the American Dream florished in the 50’s and 60s.
+Tax rates on the highest earners were twice as high and CEOs of our biggest corporations didn’t make 300 times that of their average employee (as they do today), they made a mere 10 times more.
 And they were still rich.

 We all want greatness, we all want a better life and more secure future, but we aren’t going to get there by creating policies based on antiquated or selective triumphs in American history.
 We get there by learning from history and by examining our frailties and shortcomings as well as our achievements and strengths.

 It will be a more cognitive and honest reflection on the principles of freedom, humanity, compassion and generosity that will lead America into an exceptional future.